hansCodeJam/what-ive-learned-in-week-10/what-Ive-Learned-in-week-10.md

 ## Flexbox
 Flexbox layout is appropriate for small scale layouts.

-[Flexbox Froggy](https://flexboxfroggy.com) - great way to learn about flexboxes.
+[Flexbox Froggy](https://flexboxfroggy.com) - a game where you learn about flexboxes

 ## [Instabox](https://github.com/hansCodeJam/instabox)
-Group project.
-The goal was to copy the website instagram using flexbox.
+Made a copy the website instagram using flexbox.

 ## [Copy Ocelot](https://github.com/hansCodeJam/copy-ocelot)
-Solo project.
 Made a copy of grubhub.

 ## [Responsive - Holy Moley ](https://github.com/hansCodeJam/holy-moley)